Terri Sewell: Political positions

+Sewell voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Abortion and women's issues

 Sewell supports abortion rights.
 Sewell opposed the Human Life Protection Act, which went into effect in 2019.
-She described the bill as "both blatantly unconstitutional and a brazen, extremist attack on women’s rights."
-She also opposed the 2022 overturning of Roe v.
+She described the bill as "both blatantly unconstitutional and a brazen, extremist attack on women's rights."
+She also opposed the June 2022 overturning of Roe v.
 Wade, calling it "devastating" and expressing concern that "state legislatures across the country will now begin racing to criminalize reproductive health care."

 In 2013, Sewell voted to reauthorize the Violence Against Women Act.

 Economic issues

 Sewell is a proponent of a $15 minimum wage.

 In 2019, she voted for the Paycheck Fairness Act, an act to address the gender pay gap.

 Sewell supports tariffs on countries involved in currency manipulation.
 She voted for the Currency Reform for Fair Trade Act 2010.

-Sewell supported Obama's plan to extend tax cuts for low- and middle-income Americans, but declined to discuss her stance on taxation for high-income Americans.
-In response to Obama's Framework for Business Tax Reform, Sewell said: "I applaud the President for outlining a bold framework for reforming the U.S. business tax system."
+Sewell supported President Obama's plan to extend tax cuts for low- and middle-income Americans, but declined to discuss her stance on taxation for high-income Americans.
+In response to President Obama's Framework for Business Tax Reform, Sewell said: "I applaud the President for outlining a bold framework for reforming the U.S. business tax system."

 In 2019, Sewell worked with Ivanka Trump to develop policies related to paid parental leave.

-Sewell wants to see the Military Widow's Tax eliminated.
+Sewell supports eliminating the Military Widow's Tax.

 Sewell has voted against work requirements for welfare recipients.

+During the 2023 United States debt-ceiling crisis, Sewell voted for the Fiscal Responsibility Act of 2023.